 Remove the snare stand from its packaging.
-Open the stabilizing legs and tighten into position.
+Open the stabilizing legs, insert the clamp into the base, and tighten into position.
 Place the snare onto the snare stand, then tighten the bottom nut to secure the drum in the stand.
 Adjust the thumbscrews to change the drum's position in the stand.